 Let’s take a quick look at how the sorting hat divides different personality types of the MBTI into the four houses at the School of Hogwarts!

 For this house, the sorting hat chooses people who understand the significance of upholding universal values and also value people and their loved ones.
 Personality types that fall into this category include ENFJ, INFJ, ENFP and INFP!
+As well as Cedric Diggory.

 The sorting hat sorts people who are visionary for a better future into this house!
 INTJ, ENTJ, INTP, and ENTP are the types that are usually found here.